 More recently, Lydia championed the launch of Luna Composition Lab as part of Face the Music: a collaboration with founders Missy Mazzoli and Ellen Reid that is a one-of-a-kind program for aspiring female composers to receive one-on-one mentorship, instant access to a network of professional performers and composers, and the chance to meet other aspiring young female composers.
 The students are paired with mentors, each a highly successful professional female composer, to nurture their talents and help pave the way for them in an industry in which women are few and far between.

-Lydia will be presented with the Lifetime Achievement Award at Kaufman Music Center's 2018 Gala on May 14 at Guastavino's.
+Lydia was presented with the Lifetime Achievement Award at Kaufman Music Center's 2018 Gala on May 14, 2018 at Guastavino's.